The wavefunction as a true ensemble: The psi -ensemble interpretation

 \section{The \texorpdfstring{$\psi$}{psi}-ensemble interpretation}

-We will begin by explaining what exactly we mean by the wave-function being an ensemble.
-We do not mean the Ensemble, or Statistical, Interpretation of quantum mechanics \cite{Ballentine1970Statistical}, according to which the wave-function describes an ensemble of identically prepared states in identical experiments.
+We will begin by explaining what exactly we mean by the wavefunction being an ensemble.
+We do not mean the Ensemble, or Statistical, Interpretation of quantum mechanics \cite{Ballentine1970Statistical}, according to which the wavefunction describes an ensemble of identically prepared states in identical experiments.
 It arguably does, but if the states are indeed identical, that's not much of an ensemble.
 Similarly, we do not mean Smolin's ensemble interpretation \cite{Smolin2012Ensemble}, where the ensemble considered is the ensemble of all the systems in the same quantum state in the universe.

-We mean instead that the supposedly identically prepared states in supposedly identical experiments are in fact different: they have different hidden variables and this is the reason why the measurement outcomes can be different for identical wave-functions.
-We will refer to this interpretation of the wave-function as the $\psi$-ensemble interpretation.
+We mean instead that the supposedly identically prepared states in supposedly identical experiments are in fact different: they have different hidden variables and this is the reason why the measurement outcomes can be different for identical wavefunctions.
+We will refer to this interpretation of the wavefunction as the $\psi$-ensemble interpretation.

 In our $\psi$-ensemble interpretation, we have an underlying theory with variables that we will collectively name $\kappa$ and we will denote the state-space of all $\kappa$ with $K$.
 The $\kappa$ are generically time-dependent, $\kappa(t)$.
 These $\kappa(t)$s are not the same as Bell's hidden variables, as will become clear in a moment.